WatForm/fortress/examples/README.md

 This directory contains examples of main programs that use the fortress library.

 ## Included examples
-1. Sudoko.java: Uses Fortress API to create a 4x4 Suduko puzzle using a set of four enumerated values (so no scope has to be set), calls default model finder (eufsolver/Z3) and prints result.
-2. Smtlibparsemain.java: Uses Fortress Smtlibparser to parse an SMT-lIB file passed as an argument.
+1. Smtlibparsemain.java: Uses Fortress Smtlibparser to parse an SMT-lIB file passed as an argument.
 Sets default scopes for all scopes (uses ?? for built-in Ints), calls default model finder (eufsolver/Z3) and prints result.
-3. alg212.java: Uses Fortress API to create TPTP problem ALG212+1.p (TPTP version 7.2.0).
+2. alg212.java: Uses Fortress API to create TPTP problem ALG212+1.p (TPTP version 7.2.0).
 The scope for the universal sort is passed as an argument, calls default model finder (eufsolver/Z3) and prints result.